TerminalGravity/TerminalGravity/README.md

 ---

-## My Goals for 2025
+# My Goals for 2025

-### Personal Goals
+## Personal Goals
-- **Optimize My Productivity:** I will continue using the habit stacking method to design routines that keep me focused and energized—integrating breathwork, cardio, and regular walks.
+- **Boost Productivity:** Use habit stacking to create routines incorporating breathwork, cardio, and walks for focus and energy.
-- **Language Mastery:** I plan to extend my Duolingo streak as I master Chinese and French.
+- **Learn Languages:** Maintain my Duolingo streak to master Chinese and French.
-- **Sustainable Living:** I aim to build a sustainable, bulletproof routine that fuels my creativity and overall well-being.
+- **Live Sustainably:** Build a sustainable routine that supports creativity and well-being.

-### Personal-Professional Goals
+## Personal-Professional Goals
-- **Project Launches:**
+- **Launch Projects:**
-  - **Hearthful App:** I'm developing an AI-powered event planning tool for large groups and family gatherings.
+  - **Hearthful App:** An AI-powered event planning tool for large groups and family gatherings.
-  - **Diagram Canvas Project:** I'm excited about this Next.js-based clone of ChatGPT Canvas, which generates and renders diagrams using Excalidraw JSON and Mermaid.js.
+  - **Diagram Canvas Project:** A Next.js-based tool for generating and editing diagrams using Excalidraw JSON and Mermaid.js.
-    - **Tech Highlights:**
-      - I built it using **LangGraph** to orchestrate agent workflows modeled as graphs.
-      - My workflow uses shared states, functions (edges) to decide the next steps, and nodes that encapsulate the logic for the o3-mini and my fine-tuned 4o model agents.
-      - The o3-mini agent works with the 4o model to refine the generated code.
-With this project, I can preview diagrams, edit them via natural language, upload images, copy code, and download diagrams as PNG.
-    - > **Note:** I'll update this section with the latest details on finetuning, dataset generation, and workflow improvements.
+    - Built with **LangGraph** for agent workflows, shared states, and nodes for logic.
+    - Features include diagram previews, natural language edits, image uploads, code copying, and PNG downloads.
-  - aipartpicker
+  - **AI Part Picker**
-  - prompt engineering app for cursor, wep-app + companion vs-code extension: generate codebase vector stores on-device, store on cloud chat anywhere with multiple codebases + api & github integration on web for context aware prompt engineering
-  - stuff using the realtime api: chrome extension, vs-code ... codebase coach voice agents help you when you're in the vibe code mood
-  -  open source devtools and cli tooling
+  - **Prompt Engineering App:** Web app + VS Code extension for on-device codebase vector stores, cloud storage, and context-aware prompts.
+  - **Realtime API Tools:** Chrome and VS Code extensions for voice-assisted coding.
+  - **Open Source DevTools:** CLI tools and developer utilities.
-  - youtube-ai-extension
+  - **YouTube AI Extension**
-- **Explore On-Device LLMs:** I think an interesting experiment would be to find a use case for a fine-tuned LLM that runs on my Android device—using a distillation dataset and a very small student model (Phi:3b).
+- **On-Device LLMs:** Experiment with fine-tuned LLMs on Android using small models like Phi-3b.
-- learn UIKit and do a iOS, watchOS, macOS and visionOS apps with Swift
+- **iOS Development:** Learn UIKit and build apps for iOS, watchOS, macOS, and visionOS.
-- AI Closet Stylist; learns your wardrobe and dresses you like royalty.
+- **AI Closet Stylist:** An AI that learns your wardrobe and suggests outfits.

-### Professional Career Goals
+## Professional Goals
-- **Deepen My Expertise:** I plan to master SSR frameworks—including Angular (with Material)—and further my skills in Node.js solutions.
+- **Master SSR Frameworks:** Deepen expertise in Angular (with Material) and Node.js.
-- **Expand Containerization Skills:** I will continue working with Docker.
+- **Advance Containerization:** Continue working with Docker.
-- **Enhance AI Pipelines:** I’m committed to advancing RAG pipelines through evaluations, callback tracing, guardrails, agentic improvements, embedding optimizations, and model tuning/distillation.
+- **Improve AI Pipelines:** Enhance RAG pipelines with evaluations, callback tracing, guardrails, agentic improvements, and model tuning.
-- **Master LangGraph:** By the end of Q1 2025, I aim to fully understand LangGraph so that I can confidently discuss its transformative impact on AI workflows.
+- **Master LangGraph:** Fully understand LangGraph by Q1 2025 to optimize AI workflows.

-I’m also watching the developments of DeepSeek R1, Kimi k1.5, optimization methods, and effective RL frameworks.
-I’ve found that fine-tuning and evaluations using these skills can vastly improve outputs.
-Additionally, I’m exploring model distillation—generating high-quality training data by using a larger reasoning model (teacher) to fine-tune a target student model.
-This system benefits from enhanced reasoning tokens and chain of thought responses, and it leverages tools such as web data integrations and vector stores (as a knowledge base of text/images) to further optimize performance.
+I’m also tracking advancements in DeepSeek R1, Kimi k1.5, optimization methods, and RL frameworks.
+Exploring model distillation to fine-tune smaller models using high-quality data from larger models, leveraging web data, vector stores, and reasoning tokens for better performance.

 ---